 How do I get a place at Aveley Lodge?

-If you haven’t already done so, we encourage you to visit our Website and Facebook page to see what we have to offer.
+If you haven’t already done so, we encourage you to pre-book an external tour of our home and visit our Website and Facebook page to see what we have to offer.
 Please also feel free to contact our care team and Registered Care Home Manger on 01206 729304 if you have any questions regarding the Home or the room you are interested in.
 If you have already visited (prior to the Coronavirus outbreak) and would like to stay with us, then please call us on 01206 729304 option 1 to find out if a room is available.
 If we have no room available, we will ask you for some basic details to keep you on our waiting list.
 When a room becomes available, we will contact all interested parties on our waiting list and where interest is shown on a first come first served basis, a retainer fee is to be paid to hold the room for you.
 A detailed assessment will then need to be carried out on the individual/s wishing to stay with us prior to the main contract being signed to ensure Aveley Lodge’s suitability for both parties.